-There is an increasing interest in analyses of massive functional data sets, many of which originate from brain imaging in large-scale longitudinal biomedical studies, such as the Alzeimer's Disease Neuroimaging Initiative (ADNI) (Evans and Group (2006); Mueller et al. (2005); Greven et al. (2010); Yuan et al. (2014); Zipunnikov et al. (2014)).
-In such studies, longitudinal functional data from ndifferent subjects are usually observed at, or are registered to, a large number of locations in a common space, denoted by S, across multiple time points $\{t{ij} : j = 1, \ldots, T_i; i = 1, \ldots, n\}$, where T_i is the total number of time points for the i-th subject.
-Here, we use the term "functional data" for data that are measured densely in S, "spatial correlation" for correlations within the functional data, and "longitudinal data" and "temporal correlation" for data that are measured sparingly in $\{t{ij} : j = 1, \ldots, T_i, i = 1, \ldots, n\}$.
+There is an increasing interest in analyses of massive functional data sets, many of which originate from brain imaging in large-scale longitudinal biomedical studies, such as the Alzeimer's Disease Neuroimaging Initiative (ADNI) (Evans and Group, 2006; Mueller et al., 2005; Greven et al., 2010; Yuan et al., 2014; Zipunnikov et al., 2014).
+In such studies, longitudinal functional data from ndifferent subjects are usually observed at, or are registered to, a large number of locations in a common space, denoted by S, across multiple time points $\{t{ij} : j = 1, \ldots, T_i; i = 1, \ldots, n\}$ , where $T_i$ is the total number of time points for the i-th subject.
+Here, we use the term "functional data" for data that are measured densely in S, "spatial correlation" for correlations within the functional data, and "longitudinal data" and "temporal correlation" for data that are measured sparingly in $\{t{ij} : j = 1, \ldots, T_i, i = 1, \ldots, n\}$ .

-The sheer size and complexity of the longitudinal functional data pose substantial challenges to most existing statistical methods for analyzing univariate or multivariate longitudinal data (Diggle et al. (2002); Fitzmaurice, Laird and Ware (2004)).
-These include: (i) the complexity of the temporal-spatial covariance structure, (ii) determining how to take advantage of the spatial-temporal smoothness, and (iii) theoretical justifications of the inference procedures.
-The first challenge is the introduction of random effects to characterize the spatialtemporal covariance structure of longitudinal functional responses.
-The second is the incorporation of spatial-temporal smoothness into both estimation and inference procedures to improve statistical efficiency (Ramsay and Silverman (2005)).
-The third is to systematically investigate the theoretical properties (e.g., consistency) of estimation and inference procedures for statistical models developed for longitudinal functional functional functional functional data.
+The sheer size and complexity of the longitudinal functional data pose substantial challenges to most existing statistical methods for analyzing univariate or multivariate longitudinal data (Diggle et al., 2002; Fitzmaurice et al., 2004).
+These include: (i) the complexity of the temporal-spatial covariance structure, (ii) determining how to take advantage of the spatial-temporal smoothness, and FMEM: Functional Mixed-Effects Models for Longitudinal Functional Responses 3 (iii) theoretical justifications of the inference procedures.
+The first challenge is the introduction of random effects to characterize the spatial-temporal covariance structure of longitudinal functional responses.
+The second is the incorporation of spatial-temporal smoothness into both estimation and inference procedures to improve statistical efficiency (Ramsay and Silverman, 2005).
+The third is to systematically investigate the theoretical properties (e.g., consistency) of estimation and inference procedures for statistical models developed for longitudinal functional data.

-Models for longitudinal functional data fall within a general functional mixedeffects modeling framework, which serves to characterize functional data with various levels of hierarchical structures (Guo (2002); Wu and Zhang (2002, 2006); Morris and Carroll (2006); Di et al. (2009); Greven et al. (2010); Zhou et al. (2010); Zhu, Brown and Morris (2011); Shi and Choi (2011); Cao, Yang and Todem (2012); Chen and Müller (2012); Horvath and Kokoszka (2012); Meyer et al. (2015); Reiss et al. (2014); Scheipl, Staicu and Greven (2015); Zipunnikov et al. (2014); Staicu, Lahiri and Carroll (2015); Cederbaum et al. (2016)).
+Models for longitudinal functional data fall within a general functional mixedeffects modeling framework, which serves to characterize functional data with various levels of hierarchical structures (Guo, 2002; Wu and Zhang, 2002, 2006; Morris and Carroll, 2006; Di et al., 2009; Greven et al., 2010; Zhou et al., 2010; Zhu et al., 2011; Shi and Choi, 2011; Cao et al., 2012; Chen and Müller, 2012; Horvath and Kokoszka, 2012; Meyer et al., 2015; Reiss et al., 2014; Scheipl et al., 2015; Zipunnikov et al., 2014; Staicu et al., 2015; Cederbaum et al., 2016).
 The term functional mixed-effects models (FMEMs) for correlated functional data was introduced by Guo (2002).
 Subsequently, Morris and Carroll (2006) developed general functional mixed-effects models with multiple levels of random-effect functions, as well as curve-to-curve deviations.
-Recently, a general framework for functional additive mixed models was introduced by Scheipl, Staicu and Greven (2015).
-Moreover, several FMEMs have been developed for longitudinal functional data (Greven et al. (2010); Yuan et al. (2014); Zipunnikov et al. (2014); Di, Crainiceanu and Jank (2014)).
+Recently, a general framework for functional additive mixed models was introduced by Scheipl et al. (2015).

+Moreover, several FMEMs have been developed for longitudinal functional data (Greven et al., 2010; Yuan et al., 2014; Zipunnikov et al., 2014; Di et al., 2014).
 To the best of our knowledge, most studies on functional mixed-effects models focus on challenges (i) and (ii), described above.
 Here we focus on the third challenge, namely the theoretical challenges.